WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let z be the current state.
 2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 3. Pop the value (I32.CONST n) from the stack.
-4. Assert: Due to validation, a value is on the top of the stack.
+4. Assert: Due to validation, a value of value type ref is on the top of the stack.
 5. Pop the value ref from the stack.
 6. Either:
   a.
 Let ti be $growtable($table(z, x), n, ref).